What is a Health Savings Account (HSA)?

 A new employee had coverage under his former employer’s qualified High Deductible Health Plan and was contributing to an HSA.
 He wants to use his HSA to reimburse him for the co-pays under our PPO plan.
 Is this permissible?

 Yes.
 HSAs are employee-owned bank accounts to be used for eligible out-of-pocket expenses (like the co-pays under your PPO plan).
 He is not eligible to make contributions to his HSA because he does not have coverage under a qualified High Deductible Health Plan.

 What are the consequences of having impermissible health coverage while contributing to an HSA?

 The consequences of having non-HDHP coverage include having to pay taxes on HSA contributions and being subject to a 6% excise tax if the contributions (and any earnings) are not removed by the end of the taxable year in which they were made.

-What are the 2018 and 2019 annual maximum HSA contribution limits?
+What is the 2019 annual maximum HSA contribution limit?

 2019: $3,500 self-only; $7,000 family.

 My employee is enrolled by herself in our qualified High Deductible Health Plan(qHDHP).
 Is she permitted to contribute the family maximum to her HSA even though her spouse and children have coverage elsewhere?

 The HSA maximum contribution limit is dictated by the level of coverage in the qHDHP.
 Therefore, the maximum she may contribute is $3,500 for 2019.